TDiR: Transformer based Diffusion for Image Restoration Tasks: Abstract

 \section{Abstract}

-{Images captured in challenging environments often experience various forms of degradation, including noise, color cast, blur, and light scattering.
-These effects significantly reduce image quality, hindering their applicability in downstream tasks such as object detection, mapping, and classification.
-Our transformer-based diffusion model was developed to address image restoration tasks, aiming to improve the quality of degraded images.
-This model was evaluated against existing deep learning methodologies across multiple quality metrics for underwater image enhancement, denoising, and deraining on publicly available datasets.
-Our findings demonstrate that the diffusion model, combined with transformers, surpasses current methods in performance.
-The results of our model highlight the efficacy of diffusion models and transformers in improving the quality of degraded images, consequently expanding their utility in downstream tasks that require high-fidelity visual data.}
+Images captured in challenging environments often experience various types of degradation, such as noise, color cast, blur, and light scattering.
+These issues significantly lower image quality, thereby reducing their usefulness in downstream tasks such as object detection, mapping, and classification.
+Our transformer-based diffusion model was developed to address image restoration challenges and enhance the quality of degraded images.
+Our methodology is assessed across three primary image restoration tasks, including underwater enhancement, denoising, and deraining, utilizing five standard benchmarks.
+It is then compared to 18 state-of-the-art techniques, employing four evaluation metrics.
+Our results show that the diffusion model, combined with transformers, outperforms current methods.
+The findings highlight the effectiveness of diffusion models and transformers in improving degraded image quality, thereby broadening their application in downstream tasks that demand high-fidelity visual data. \keywords{Image Restoration Tasks \and Underwater Image Enhancement \and Image Denoising \and Image Deraining \and Diffusion Models \and Transformers}